How to Look After Your Air Compressor: Repair and Maintenance Tips

 Step 3: Clear the Intake Vents

 If you are forcing your air compressor to work too hard to intake air you’re going to lose power on your compression.
-This will gradually lower the quality of your tool.
-Be sure to keep your intake vent as clear as you can and check them often especially if you’re working in a dusty or environment which gets unclean easily.
+This will gradually lower the quality of your equipment.
+Be sure to keep your intake vent as clear as you can and check them often especially if you’re working in a dusty workshop or an environment which gets unclean easily.

 Step 4: Tighten the Fasteners

-Your air compressor’s a running, vibrating engine and will loosen its screws, nuts and bolts on a frequent basis.
+Your air compressor is running, vibrating engine and will loosen its screws, nuts and bolts on a frequent basis.
 Ensure that you check these periodically and tighten them up if you are unable to find any that have come loose.

 Step 5: Check the Hoses often